civicrm/org.civicrm.testapalooza/README.md

 ## Techniques

  * Bootstrap: [Fast, in-process testing](in-process.md) ("Headless") - The fastest test-suites will load Civi one time, but they provide a less thorough simulation.
- * Bootstrap: [End-to-end, multi-process testing](e2e.md) ("E2E") - The most realistic test-suites execute tests in a fully configured Civi+CMS installation.
+ * Bootstrap: [End-to-end, multi-process testing](e2e.md) ("E2E") - The most realistic test-suites execute tests in a fully configured Civi+CMS installation, but they incur greater performance penalties.
  * Data management: [Civi\Test and Transactions](civi-test.md) - Declare the configuration in which tests should run.

 ## Examples